807782352/Exercise/README.md

 # Exercise
-This is folder is used to practice HTML and CSS coding skills
+This is an exercise repo for practising HTML and CSS coding skills.